pabloostos/road-to-ai-agent-engineer-/embeddings-creation/theory.md

 ```

 This script:
-- Generates embeddings for sample texts.
+- Generates embeddings for sample texts using OpenRouter.
 - Stores them in embeddings-examples/embeddings.json.

 ## 6. Retrieval & Similarity Search